-Yael L. Maxwell is Senior Associate News Editor of TCTMD and Senior Medical Editor/Writer for the Editorial Services department of CRF.
+Yael L. Maxwell is a Senior Medical Journalist for TCTMD as well as the Section Editor of Fellows Forum.
 She served as the inaugural media fellow for the Center for Health, Media & Policy at Hunter College from 2015 to 2016.
 Prior to working for CRF, Yael spent 2 years managing all research-related communications at the Lymphoma Research Foundation.
 She has also worked for the Editorial department of the PBS-affiliated science documentary series NOVA and the public affairs office of Brigham and Women’s Hospital in Boston, and she has contributed to Genewatch, the monthly publication of the Council for Responsible Genetics.
 Her work has been published in mental_floss, Refinery29, and ScienceNOW.
 Yael studied Environmental Science and Journalism at Boston University.

 L.A.
-McKeown is Senior Associate News Editor of TCTMD and Senior Medical Editor/Writer, Academic Content for the Editorial Services department of CRF.
+McKeown is a Senior Medical Journalist for TCTMD, the Section Editor of Cath Lab Forum, and Senior Medical Editor/Writer for CRF.
 Laura has over 20 years of experience as a clinical and consumer medical writer for many publications, websites, and organizations, including Medical Tribune, WebMD, MSNBC, Reuters Health, the American Lung Association, the North American Menopause Society, and New York Medical College.
 In addition, she has extensive experience in medical education, including serving as managing editor of a series of patient education videos under former US Surgeon General C. Everett Koop, MD.
 She earned a BS in Journalism and Mass Media from Rutgers University.

-Todd Neale is Senior Associate News Editor of TCTMD and Senior Medical Editor/Writer for the Editorial Services department of CRF.
+Todd Neale is the Senior Associate News Editor for TCTMD and a Senior Medical Journalist.
 He got his start in journalism at Audubon Magazine and made a stop in publishing before heading to MedPage Today, where he worked with a focus on cardiology for more than 6 years before joining CRF.
 He received a BS in Biology from the University of Massachusetts Amherst and an MA in Journalism from the Science, Health, and Environmental Reporting Program at New York University.

-Michael O’Riordan is Senior Editorial Journalist at TCTMD.
+Michael O’Riordan is the Associate Managing Editor for TCTMD and a Senior Journalist.
 He completed his undergraduate degrees at Queen’s University in Kingston, ON, and his graduate degree in journalism at the University of British Columbia (UBC), Vancouver, specializing in medical reporting.
 Prior to joining TCTMD in 2015, he was a senior journalist with theheart.org and Medscape Cardiology, both from WebMD.
 He was a member of theheart.org team that won the Online News Association Journalism Award (Specialty Site) in 2010 and the Gold Medal for Best Website from the Association of Healthcare Publication Editors in 2013.

 Content and Marketing Staff